mawais54013/PubNub-Project/README.md

 }
 ```

-2) The next mini set of code is a template for each chat the user types.
+2) The next mini set of code is a template for each chat the user writes.
 Each chat will contain the message, current time of the message, and the user that typed the message.
 Once all those information is contained then it is appended to the chat history.
 The chat history is sorted by time with the most recent chat shown first and the rest added below the current chat.

 ```
  var context = {